PiggyPiglet/Framework/README.md

+### This project isn't dead
+Head over the dev branch for the latest additions.
+I'm currently in the midst of rewriting a bunch of stuff, and ofc adding more features.
+However development has slowed compared to the rate of last year, primarily due to irl commitments (school, etc)

 # Reflection Based Project Framework
 RPF, as the name suggests, is a reflection based Java project framework.
 What is reflection though?
 In essence, reflection is basically a tool that allows you to view and extend a class's architecture, for example, allowing you to get all annotations in a class, or on a method.
 RPF takes this basic tool to the next level though, by integrating well-known reflection utilizing libraries such as Guice and Guava, resulting in a unique and efficient way of creating applications.
 ### Features: